Reviews You Can Rely On

 Credit: Amber King

 Additionally, while hiking with the HydraPak HydraSleeve in the desert, we loaded it up with ice-cold water.
-Throughout the day (our hike was six hours), the water stayed icy cold, and ice cubes were still inside after the hike.
-Temperatures were between 80 - 90F that day.
+Temperatures ranged from 80 to 90°F that day, yet throughout our time on the trail (our hike was six hours long), the water inside remained icy cold.
+We even found ice cubes inside after we wrapped the hike.
 Overall, the HydraPak HydraSleeve offers excellent insulation that'll keep your drinks cool in the summer.
 Some people strongly prefer drinking cold water, and if that's you, this model does it best.

 Ease of Care

 Reservoirs don't clean and take care of themselves.
 To avoid creating a petri dish for bacterial colonies, you'll need to assume some constant care.
-To evaluate how easy it is to care for your bladder, we consider a few things.
+To evaluate how easy it is to care for your bladder, we consider several factors.
 Can the bladder be easily flipped inside out?
 Is it dishwasher safe?
-How easy are the tube and mouthpiece disassembled?
+How easy is it to disassemble the tube and mouthpiece?
 Can all nooks and crannies be cleaned?
 What is the porosity of the polymer used in the design of the hydration bladder?
 How easy is it to physically scrub the bladder without the use of a specialized cleaning system?
 Knowing the answers to these questions sets some bladders apart from others.

 With careful and diligent care, any bladder is easy to care for.
 Be sure to rinse and dry it after every use.
-For days when you might fill it with a sugary substance, be sure to use a rinse tablet to help prevent bacterial build-up.
+On days when you might fill it with a sugary substance, be sure to use a rinse tablet to help prevent bacterial buildup.
 Or, simply toss it into the freezer to kill most bacteria.

 A flip-top bladder with a wider mouth and thinner plastics proves to be the easiest to flip inside out and manually clean.
-Options that did best in this area include the Hydrapak Shape-Shift 3L and Badlands Hydration Reservoir.
-These options (in addition to the Osprey Hydraulics models) can be put in the top rack of the dishwater to ensure a thorough clean.
+Options that did best in this area include the Hydrapak Contour and Badlands Hydration Reservoir.
+These options can also be put in the top rack of the dishwasher to ensure a thorough clean.
 To top it off, the openings on these bladders are wide enough to get your hand inside if you need to give it a good scrub.
-Unfortunately, these bladders are quite porous, so if not cleaned consistently, bacterial growth will ensue.
+The Hydrapak Contour, in particular, was a favorite amongst our testing team because it can even be flipped inside out for easy drying or heavier-duty cleaning.

-Even though the flip tops prevail over screw-top options for cleaning, each performs a little differently.
+Although flip-top options prevail over screw-top options for cleaning, each performs a little differently.
 Some have smaller openings than others, making it a little harder (but not impossible) to get inside.
 Let's discuss flip-top options.
-The Deuter Streamer and Source Tactical both have a slim profile that makes it harder to flip inside out (but not impossible).
-The Platypus Big Evo Zip also has a more narrow opening and connected baffle that makes manual cleaning a bit more difficult.
-The CamelBak Crux proves to be easier to clean than the MSR Dromlite because of the huge opening that makes it easy to get a brush inside.
+The Source Tactical has a slim profile that makes it harder to flip inside out (but not impossible).
+The Platypus Big Evo Zip also features a narrower opening and a connected baffle, which makes manual cleaning a bit more challenging.
+The CamelBak Crux proves to be easier to clean than the MSR Dromlite due to its huge opening, which makes it easy to get a brush inside.
 However, it's hard to reach the smallest corners of the bladder.

-If you leave your bladder filled with a little sugary substance, you might be graced by a colony of bacteria after a few days or weeks.
+If you leave your bladder filled with a small amount of a sugary substance, such as electrolytes, you might be graced by a colony of bacteria after a few days or weeks.
 Bladders with a full opening at the top are easier to get into than those that don't.
 Most screw-top models are going to be difficult to clean (except for CamelBak Crux, which has a very wide screw-top opening).
-The Gregory 3D Hydro, Source Tactical, and Platypus Hoser all have small openings that make scrubbing the body of the reservoir difficult to nearly impossible.
+The Gregory 3D Hydro, Source Tactical, and Platypus Hoser all have small openings that make scrubbing the body of the reservoir difficult, if not nearly impossible.
 The Platypus Hoser can't be scrubbed at all because the attachment is at the corner and very small.
 A scrubber can't get inside.
-The Source Tactical and Gregory 3D Hydro have a similar-sized cap, with the ability to get a scrubber inside.
+The Source Tactical and Gregory 3D Hydro have a similar-sized cap, allowing for the insertion of a scrubber.
 However, it's harder to get into the corners than others that can be flipped inside out.

 hydration bladder - the durable outer material of the source tactical bladder makes this...